bobbingwide/oik-block/readme.txt

 [github bobbingwide oik-block ]

+Note: For Gutenberg blocks for oik-shortcodes see [github bobbingwide oik-blocks].

 Yes, it's dependent upon a number of other plugins:

-- oik
+- oik - for shortcodes
-- oik-bob-bing-wide
-- gutenberg
-- oik-nivo-slider
+- oik-bwtrace - for logic associated with hooked functions
-- oik-css
+- Gutenberg

-and for the batch routine
+and for the batch routine ( oik-block-opinions.php )

 - oik-batch

 == Screenshots ==
-1. oik-block's address block
+1.

 == Upgrade Notice ==
+= 0.1.0-alpha=20181126 =
+No longer contains any Gutenberg blocks, which were moved to oik-blocks.

 = 0.0.0-alpha-20181118 =
 Version for cwiccer.com testing compatibility with oik plugins.